solarops/aderisWiretap/README.md

 📜 This section outlines the process of installing Wiretap, ensuring you can manage the software effectively on your computer.

+**Installation
+Note:** Administrative access is required to install the Aderis Wiretap application.
+Please ensure you have the necessary permissions on your device before proceeding with the installation.

 ## Installation Instructions

 ### Windows